AlokHimself/nodemon/README.md

 npm install -g nodemon # or using yarn: yarn global add nodemon
 ```

 And nodemon will be installed globally to your system path.
+Nodemon is awesome !!!

 You can also install nodemon as a development dependency: